zhouwx0219/Aegis/README.md

 # Aegis

 Aegis is a research prototype for agent-side transaction execution and adaptive concurrency control over a versioned key-value backend.
 It combines a Python transaction runtime with a small C++/pybind11 storage extension and provides repeatable YCSB, TPC-C, and enterprise credit-review experiments.

-This repository contains the code from the `Aegis` branch of CAST-DAS.
-It is intended for mechanism evaluation and paper reproduction, not as a production database or transaction service.
+This repository is intended for mechanism evaluation and paper reproduction, not as a production database or transaction service.

 ## What Is Included